kinow/intro-to-containers/slides.md

 ```

 That's that!
 You have a container that you can use on your laptop, in the cloud,
-or in an HPC center.
+or in an HPC.
 For other solutions that involve MPI or GPU they may not
 be as portable.

 But containerization is a useful skill to have in your tool-belt, especially if